Sleep Well (D4vd song)

-"Sleep Well" is a single by American singer D4vd.
-It was released on April 13, 2023, through Darkroom and Interscope Records as the fifth single from his debut EP, Petals to Thorns.
+"Sleep Well" is a single by American singer-songwriter D4vd, released on April 13, 2023, through Darkroom and Interscope Records as the fifth single from his debut EP, Petals to Thorns.
 The song achieved commercial success, receiving a gold certification from Pro-Música Brasil and Music Canada.

 Background and performance

-"Sleep Well" is a ballad-type song by D4vd.
-The song achieved commercial success, receiving a gold certification from Pro-Música Brasil and Music Canada.
-The song was released in April 2023, through Darkroom and Interscope Records as a single from the debut EP, Petals to Thorns.
+Sleep Well" is a ballad-type song by D4vd.
+It received gold certifications from Pro-Música Brasil and Music Canada and commercial success.
+The song was released in April 2023 as a single from the debut EP, Petals to Thorns, under Darkroom and Interscope Records.

 Critical reception

 Rouhani Neena and Lee Cydney of Billboard said the song is reminiscent of D4vd's "lovelorn" lyricism.
 Alysse Calabio of The Central Trend called the song "ethereal".